Indigo Girls Its Only Life After All Alexandria Bombach

 That was just fine with Bombach, whose recent films have covered Yazidi genocide and Afghanistan.
 She sources her social consciousness in part to her Indigo Girls fandom.
 Even as a 12-year-old, she said, she learned about people who needed help from the duo’s liner notes.

 “Buying their CDs, they always had causes in the albums themselves.
-I think that really affected me growing up — that that was important to have in a CD case,” she said Saturday.
+I think that really affected me growing up — that that was important to have in a CD case,” she said at Sarasota.

 The film, featuring decades of archival footage maintained by Amy Ray, finds them singing for the environment, LGBTQ+ youth, Black Lives Matter, and a slew of other progressive causes.
-The film, which premiered at Sundance in January, shows them fighting for others even as they deal with their own inner struggles.
+They fight for others even as they deal with their own inner struggles.

 A clip from the Indigo Girls documentary It’s Only Life After All, by Alexandria Bombach.